 You can’t expect all children to have the same sight word list.

 Some children can read a new word after seeing it once or twice.
 They’re the kids who zoom through their words.
-For others, successful sight word practice can mean needing twenty or more exposure before they recognize a word.
+For others, successful sight word practice can mean needing twenty or more exposures before they recognize a word.

 The best way to meet the needs of our students is by having our sight word activities differentiated.
 As time-consuming as that sounds, organizing the right sight words for your students doesn’t have to be.
 Editable sight word centers make it simple!